scorpido74/azure-docs.nl-nl/articles/machine-learning/data-science-virtual-machine/dsvm-secure-access-keys.md

 ## <a name="access-the-key-vault-from-azure-cli"></a>Toegang tot de key vault vanuit Azure CLI

 ```
 # With managed identities for Azure resources set up on the DSVM, users on the DSVM can use Azure CLI to perform the authorized functions.
-Here are commands to access the key vault from Azure CLI without having to log in to an Azure account.
+The following commands enable access to the key vault from Azure CLI without requiring login to an Azure account.
 # Prerequisites: MSI is already set up on the DSVM as indicated earlier.
-Specific permission, like accessing storage account keys, reading specific secrets, and writing new secrets, is provided to the MSI.
+Specific permissions, like accessing storage account keys, reading specific secrets, and writing new secrets, are provided to the MSI.

 # Authenticate to Azure CLI without requiring an Azure account.
 az login --msi